marigold-dev/training-nft-4/README.md

 For buying,

 - Disconnect from your user and connect with another account _(who has enough XTZ to buy at least 1 bottle)_
-- The buyer will see that alice is selling some bottles from the unique collection
+- The buyer will see that Alice is selling some bottles from the unique collection
-- Buy some bottles while clicking on `BUY` button
+- Buy some bottles while clicking on the `BUY` button
-- Wait for the confirmation, then the offer is updated on the market _(depending how many bottle you bought)_
+- Wait for the confirmation, then the offer is updated on the market _(depending on how many bottles you bought)_
-- Click on `bottle offers` sub-menu
+- Click on the `bottle offers` submenu
 - You are now the owner of some bottles, you can resell a part of it at your own price, etc ...

 ![buy.png](./doc/buy.png)